 If the function needs are multiple words to be found, users may search in different ways.
 Let’s take the “J.R.R.
 Tolkien” example.
-Here, several different search texts are needed because you never know what exactly the user will type:
+Here, several different search texts are possible:

-So the final search string would be “jrrtolkien j.r.r.tolkien johnronaldreueltolkien”.
+The first both points can be done with the search string “jrrtolkien” because the tool ignores special characters and case-sensitivity.
+So the final search string would be “jrrtolkien johnronaldreueltolkien”.
 Also, one can think about different spellings (“grey” vs. “gray”, “color” vs. “colour”, “philipp” vs. “fillip”, “5” vs. “five”, …) or even frequently made spelling mistakes to support the user even better.
 Also possible would be variants with and without hyphen (“eastindian east-indian”) or apostrophe (“kenny’s kennys”).
 Consider add abbreviations and the long texts (“ioc” vs. “internationalolympiccommitee”), too.

 At the end, all found terms are put into a string, separated by spaces: “all my found search strings”.
 Crowdin will often note spelling errors in the search strings, which is completely normal.
 You can completely ignore that.